 Can Foreigners Work Freelance in Japan?

-Freelancing in Japan is attractive to many foreign residents, especially those working in IT, design, translation, content creation, and consulting.
-However, freelance work in Japan is tightly regulated by visa status, and working independently without the correct permission can result in serious immigration violations.
+Freelancing in Japan is attractive for many foreigners, especially in IT, design, translation, content creation, and consulting.
+However, Japan strictly regulates independent work based on visa status (在留資格 – zairyū shikaku).
+Working without proper permission can lead to serious immigration consequences.

-This article explains whether foreigners can freelance in Japan, which visas allow it, what is prohibited, and how to work legally in 2026.
+This guide explains who can freelance, which visas allow it, prohibited activities, and how to work legally in 2026.

-Yes — but only under specific visa conditions.
+Yes — but only for certain visa holders.

-Working outside the scope of your visa — even for side income — is considered unauthorized activity
+Working outside the scope of your visa is considered unauthorized activity (資格外活動 – shikaku gai katsudō).

 2. Visas That Allow Freelance Work